coryhouse/a11y/README.md

 [Slides from "Building Accessible Web Apps"](https://www.dropbox.com/s/ozpzgcutaal5h26/Building%20Accessible%20Web%20Apps.pptx?dl=0)

+## Why

+- It's the right thing to do
+- It makes development and test easier too by encouraging semantic markup
+- The American Council for the Blind and others are filing suits.
+Number/year keeps growing.

 ## A11y Tips

 - The first rule of ARIA: Don't use ARIA.
 Consider it a last resort.
 Start with semantic HTML.